How to clean tile grout: 10 Cheap ways to remove dirt and mould

 Using a clean, dry cloth can help limit the grime and mould that water encourages.
 Again ensure you get deep into the grout and clean it thoroughly.

 As with the bathroom shower, the kitchen requires special attention to remove any grease that’s stuck to the grouting.
-Thankfully, you can use a quality kitchen cleaner like Botanical Origin Multipurpose Eco Cleaner (£4 at Amazon).
+Thankfully, you can use a quality kitchen cleaner like Botanical Origin Multipurpose Eco Cleaner to clean tile grout.

 Simply spray onto grease-splattered tiles and grout, leave for a few minutes.
 Then with an old toothbrush, give them a good scrub and rinsing lukewarm water.